 - Exercising regularly

-- Not skipping meals and eating on time
+- Not missing meals and having your meals on time.